Writing About Safe Havens for the Heart

 Toni Noel presents:

-light romantic suspense.
+A light romantic suspense.

-Available soon in print.
+Now available in print.

 The possibility of the writer's conference Allison Marble is attending being the most amazing weekend of her writing career evaporates with the discovery someone has switched track bags with hers and instead of her cosmetics, bundles of money spill out on her hotel dresser.
 Uneasy, she calls the LAPD Detective she met at the train station for help.

 Carlo Demetri insists Allison's life is in danger and wants to strangle her when she refuses to go to a safe house.
 This conference is too important.
 Carlo's Captain allows her to stay, but cautions her to follow Carlo's orders and assigns several undercover detectives to escort her and catch the drug runner he's convinced will come after the cash.